Which Naples Train Station Should You Arrive At?

 While in Italy, you have to keep your passport on you at all times.
 By law, Italian police are allowed to ask for anyone's documents at any time, for any reason.
 If you don't have your passport on you, you can get fined.

-This means, when walking through the train station (a hotspot for police to stop and ask for passports), it's best to have your passport on you if you're just using the train station as a hub for day trips to the coast or Pompeii.
+The reason I bring this up is because, when walking through the train station (a hotspot for police to stop and ask for passports), it's best to have your passport on you if you're just using the train station as a hub for day trips to the coast or Pompeii.